exercism/python/concepts/loops/about.md

 ...    if word.startswith("S"):
 ...        print("Found an S, stopping iteration.")
 ...        break

-...
-       # This is not run, because break was triggered
+...     # This is not run, because break was triggered ...     else:
 ...        print(f"Found the above b-words, out of {len(word_list)} words in the word list.")
 ...
 Bird (at index 0) starts with a B.
 Barrel (at index 2) starts with a B.